peterhinch/micropython_ir/README.md

 require `uasyncio` but are compatible with it, and are designed for standard firmware builds.

-The receiver is cross platform and has been tested on Pyboard, ESP8266 and ESP32.
+The receiver is cross platform and has been tested on Pyboard, ESP8266, ESP32 and Raspberry Pi Pico.

 In a typical use case the receiver is employed at the REPL to sniff the address and data values associated with buttons on a remote control.
 The transmitter is